Where are you located?

 Do you offer conference or meeting accommodations?

 The Museum houses several spaces that can be used for conferences, seminars, meetings, family gatherings, performances, or special events.
 The Community Room is our largest area seating 50-75 people.
 It can be set up in several formats.
 The Conference room seats 10-12 people and is equipped with audio and visual resources perfect for your next board meeting.
-Classrooms upstairs can be used for learning labs and educational and art activities for children. that seats 50-75 people.
-The and conference room available for rental.
-Our upstairs’ facility is in the process of being developed as a children’s lab.
+Classrooms upstairs can be used for learning labs and educational and art activities for children.
 All areas are available for rent.
 For more information, pricing, and availability, please visit our Facility Rentals page.

 What is your mission?